alpha22jp/simplenote2.el/README.md

 ## Requirements

-This package requires Emacs 23 or later.
-Tested on Emacs 23.3 and Emacs 24.3 on Linux.
+This package requires Emacs 24 or later.
+Tested on Emacs 24.3 on Linux.

 ## Installation